Sovereignty Is Of The Individual

 Rights are the universal equalizer.

-When all individuals are sovereign:
+When all individuals are known to be sovereign:

 1. Trade replaces coercion